lionkeng/langgraph-starter/README.md

-# node-typescript-template
+# langgraph-starter

-This is a bare minimum template for create a nodeJS project with typescript, nodeJS 18.
+This is a bare minimum template for create a nodeJS project with typescript, nodeJS 18 and langgraph.

 ## getting started